A June Weather Map Like No Other?

 Tracking the Tropics

 Tropical Storm Bret will continue to drift west as we head through the week.
-By middweek, Bret could become our first hurricane of the season.
+The latest forecast has Bret staying at Tropical Storm status as it drifts into the Caribbean through the week and into the weekend.

 A June Weather Map Like No Other?